jplaut/sos-display/README.md

 * With an estimated max draw of 36W per panel, the entire display in theory would draw at most 1080 watts when displaying full-white at 100% brightness.
 (Add in Kill-a-Watt analysis after Saturday)

+### MIDI setup

+Run the MIDI server on this end: https://github.com/Iteratix/midi2funk

 ### Kinect and Processing.js

 [processing.js](http://processingjs.org/) support exists for the Kinect.
 A [Kinect Server](https://github.com/cantsin/KinectServer) is required (during hack day, this server will be running continuously).